- Home

 Related Documents

-- HB2001 Large Cities Middle Housing Model Code.
-(PDF)
+- HB2001 Large Cities Middle Housing Model Code

-- Middle Housing and Goal 5 Historic Resources Guidance (PDF)
+- Middle Housing & Goal 5 Historic Resources Guidance

-- September 7, 2021 - City Commission Work Session Presentation (PDF)
+- Sept 7, 2021 - OC Commission Work Session Presentation

 - Some properties have Covenants, Conditions, and Restrictions (CC&Rs) or other agreements between private parties that do not allow for the construction of multiple units or certain types of units.
 Doe